 Translators without Borders Receives Grant from Microsoft (March 10, 2014)

-The Technology for Good grant from Microsoft that Translators without Borders (TwB) received will fund a crowdsourcing app to help communities communicate with aid workers when natural or man-made disasters strike and the aid workers do not speak the same language as the affected populations.
+You can’t perhaps be fully prepared for a crisis, but why should that stop you from trying?
+Translation forms a critical part of that crisis preparedness, for the precise reason that it would be the last thing on anyone’s mind when actually hit by a cyclone or a tsunami.
+The Technology for Good grant from Microsoft that Translators without Borders received will fund a crowdsourcing app to help communities communicate with aid workers when natural or man-made disasters strike and the aid workers do not speak the same language as the affected populations.
 The grant includes a package of cash, software, and Azure cloud-based services worth about US$250,000.

-Microsoft Grants Three Nonprofits Cash, Software and Services for Technology Innovation (March 7, 2014)
+Microsoft Grants Three Non-profits Cash, Software and Services for Technology Innovation (March 7, 2014)

 Humanitarian support runs into many barriers, not the least being language.
 Relief workers flock to areas in distress to help those in need – only to face communication challenges because they don’t speak the local language.
 Providing critical health, safety, and transportation information can be difficult if not impossible.
 In order to share accurate information between crisis-affected communities and international aid organizations, Translators Without Borders will create Words of Relief.
 The Azure-based service is designed to facilitate machine translation and will also provide real-time translation via Skype.

 Val Swisher on Translation Without Borders at Intelligent Content 2014 (March 3, 2014)